-We've said it before, and we'll say it again: ELDT is coming in less than a year, and a slew of new rules and regulations comes with it.
+We've said it before, and we'll say it again: ELDT is coming on Feb 7, 2022, and a slew of new rules and regulations comes with it.
 If you train entry-level drivers, now is the time to start preparing for the new law.
 Which you're totally doing... right?

 |ELDT At A Glance|

 |CDL training and testing standards are determined by the states||Sets new federal minimum standards for CDL schools|

 |Any organization that meets state requirements can be a training provider||Establishes new Training Provider Registry* that CDL schools must apply to join|

 |Training standards vary widely from state to state||Standardizes 31 theory course topics and 19 behind-the-wheel skills|

 |CDL schools must record hours spent behind-the-wheel, but no federal minimum|

 |DMVs are responsible for testing behind-the-wheel and inspections skills.
 There is no written test requirement.||CDL schools must administer written test and share student scores with DOT.
 Students must score 80% or higher to pass.|